-The ADR graph shows three regions beyond the threshold variation of +/- 1.5%: Eastern (_A), South Wales (_K), and Yorkshire (_M).
+The ADR graph shows two regions beyond the threshold variation of +/- 1.5%, South Wales (_K), and Yorkshire (_M).

 On the upward trend for the ADR in both South Wales and Yorkshire, investigation is still ongoing.
 Elexon will continue to update industry, and the relevant Elexon committees, on a regular basis, with feedback from committees taken into account in our investigations.

 About Annual Demand Ratio